Uniform twisted homological stability: Verifying the axioms

-Let us now compute $H_*(\mathfrak u;V_\lambda(2n+1))$, i.e.\ for $V_\lambda$ an irreducible representation of $G$, using Kostant's theorem.
 All algebraic representations of the usual symplectic group are self-dual (this fails for the odd symplectic groups).
-Applied to $G$ and $L$ this means in particular that Kostant's theorem in this case dualizes to a homology isomorphism We have that $W$ is the hyperoctahedral group, i.e. the group of signed permutations, on $n$ letters.
+Applied to $\mathfrak g$ and $\mathfrak l$ this means in particular that Kostant's theorem in this case dualizes to a homology isomorphism We have that $W$ is the hyperoctahedral group, i.e. the group of signed permutations, on $n$ letters.
 The vector $\rho$ is $(n,n-1,\ldots,1)$, the smallest regular weight of $\mathrm{Sp}_{2n}$.
 The subgroup $W_P$ is the group of signed permutations on $n-1$ letters, which we think of as the subgroup stabilising the first entry.
 We have $w \in W^P$ precisely when

 Thus for $w\in W^P$, $w^{-1}(\rho)_1$ can be any element of $\{\pm 1,\pm 2,\ldots,\pm n\}$ and the remaining entries are uniquely determined by the condition of being positive and in descending order.
-For $\lambda$ a dominant weight of $G$ and $w\in W^P$, the dominant weight of $L$ given by $w^{-1}\bullet \lambda$ is simply the vector obtained by deleting the first entry of the vector $w^{-1}\bullet \lambda$.
+For $\lambda$ a dominant weight of $\Sp_{2n}$ and $w\in W^P$, the dominant weight of $\Sp_{2n-2}$ given by $w^{-1}\bullet \lambda$ is simply the vector obtained by deleting the first entry of the vector $w^{-1}\bullet \lambda$.

 \begin{example} Take $n=5$.
 Let $w$ be the unique element of $W^P$ with $w^{-1}(\rho)_1=-3$.
 Then we will have

 and for $\lambda = (\lambda_1,\lambda_2,\lambda_3,\lambda_4,\lambda_5)$ we have